 Researchers on the SOEP team use the data to study processes of transformation and change in our society.
 One important area of research deals with the question of how equally or unequally societal resources such as income and wealth are distributed, and how access to education and the labor market create risks and opportunities.
 Another research area examines how living conditions affect health and well-being, and what role personality plays across the life course.
-A further key research area investigates the living situations of migrants.
+A further key research area investigates the living situations of migrants (Migration and Social Transformation).
 Survey methodology and data science experts on the SOEP team are working constantly to develop and further improve the study.

-SOEP staff also carry out a range of infrastructure tasks: conceptualizing studies and samples (Survey Methods and Management), preparing SOEP data for user-friendly analysis and distributing the data to researchers (Data Operation and Research Data Center), and analyzing the data (Applied Panel Analysis).
+SOEP staff also carry out a range of infrastructure tasks: conceptualizing studies and samples (Survey Methodology and Management), preparing SOEP data for user-friendly analysis and distributing the data to researchers (Data Operation and Research Data Center), and analyzing the data (Applied Panel Analysis).
 They provide training in the use of the SOEP data and disseminate SOEP-based research findings throughout society—to both the policy community and the broader public (Knowledge Transfer).

 The SOEP Infrastructure is managed by a Board of Directors.
 These include the Director of the SOEP (who is also a member of the DIW Executive Board) and four Division Heads.
 The SOEP Survey Committee, which is comprised of up to nine researchers appointed by the DIW Board of Trustees, serves as an advisory board to the SOEP.